 Countries at the Crossroads is an annual analysis of government performance in 70 strategically important countries worldwide that are at a critical crossroads in determining their political future.
 The in-depth comparative assessments and quantitative ratings – examining government accountability, civil liberties, rule of law, and anticorruption and transparency efforts – are intended to help international policymakers identify areas of progress, as well as to highlight areas of concern that could be addressed in diplomatic efforts and reform assistance.The Crossroads project has generated far-reaching interest since its inception in 2004.
 Increased attention to the relationship between competent governance and respect for civil and political rights means that scholars and policymakers require sophisticated tools to help place the performance of various governments in perspective.
 Crossroads helps ground this analysis by providing indispensable quantitative assessment that allows for comparison over time, as well as detailed narrative reports that provide real-world context.A new edition of Crossroads is published each year, with half the set of countries analyzed in odd years and the other half in even years.
 Crossroads reports are written and evaluated by some of the most prominent independent experts available for each country.

 Freedom in the World is Freedom House’s flagship annual report, assessing the condition of political rights and civil liberties around the world.
-It is composed of numerical ratings and supporting descriptive texts for 195 countries and 15 territories.
+It is composed of numerical ratings and supporting descriptive texts for many countries.
 Freedom in the World has been published since 1973, allowing Freedom House to track global trends in freedom over more than 40 years.
 It has become the most widely read and cited report of its kind, used on a regular basis by policymakers, journalists, academics, activists, and many others.

 Note: The ratings are based on a scale of 1 to 7, with 1 representing the highest level of democratic progress and 7 the lowest.